jameshanlon/jameshanlon.github.io/content/python-processor.md

 One way to improve the way memory is managed is to bring some level of control of the cache to the processor.
 In the following diagram, A RISC-V core has extensions that allows it interact with a 'smart cache' under software control.
-Such a system could enable agressive caching of computations that are frequently recomputed (example?).
+Such a system could enable aggressive caching of computations that are frequently recomputed (example?).

 {{ macros.image('python-processor/smart-cache.png', size='1000x1000') }}